apache/guacamole-manual/src/configuring-guacamole.md

 authentication requests for the RDP and VNC protocols where authenticators were not provided as part of the connection configuration.

+For RDP sessions, Guacamole will by default only prompt for missing credentials, if the connection security type does not allow a graphical session to be established without providing credentials.
+This is true for connections using NLA, for example.
+In such a case, Guacamole will present a web form for the user to provide their credentials.
+Otherwise, Guacamole will establish a graphical session and allow the user to enter their credentials through the graphical session instead.

+If this is not desired, the setting "Prompt for credentials in browser form" may be set on the connection.
+This will make Guacamole prompt for missing credentials using this browser form, irrespective of the security method used.

 :::{important}
 It is important to note that requests for parameters will only be generated in the case where that information has not already been provided as part of the